hello again!! i’m glad you found it useful!

 well for one i’m super flattered that you’d come to me for this! thank you!! and uh i’m mostly a self taught artist? but i use tutorials and things so also not? i’m not really sure about that. i’m in college but i’m majoring in graphic design and i’ve only taken gen ed classes so far so. i usually try to figure stuff out on my own and then look up specifics which probably isn’t the best idea oops.

-the best thing that’s happened to me with art was watching these videos. i’ve learned so so much from them i cannot reccommend them enough. they’re each about an hour long but you will not regret watching them. i especially like the cirtiques and this video changed my life tbh.
+the best thing that’s happened to me with art recently was watching these videos. i’ve learned so so much from them i cannot reccommend them enough. i suggest not watching the more recent ones first. most of them are about an hour long but you will not regret watching them. i especially like the critiques and this video changed my life tbh.

 so yeah basically just try to be gentle with yourself and try to practice when you can and view everything as potential inspiration. i hope this was sort of what you were wanting? if you have any specific questions i’d be happy to answer :) i’ve honestly spent hours talking about art to people who don’t even care so it’s no hardship on my part